Marketing Freelancers Management 101

 - Upon completion, review the project and make suggestions for improvements, as necessary

 Feedback, constructive and positive, is essential in motivating your hires, as well as in ensuring they’re up-to-date with your company’s content and needs.
-Feedback is also a great way to motivate your freelancers and assure freelancers management that is built on long term relationship.
+Continuous feedback is also a great way to motivate your freelancers and assure freelancers management that is built on long term relationship.

 Tell them what they need to hear, to get the job done right.
 Here are some practical tips: